A Note about Isotopy and Concordance of Positive Scalar Curvature Metrics on Compact Manifolds with Boundary: Spaces of metrics defined by a spectral stability condition

-For future reference, we discuss here in what terms and how one can modify the construction of (isotopies and) concordances, so to obtain a conclusion similar to those collected in Lemma 1.3 of \cite{ManSch15}, that being the crucial ancillary step before gluing to exterior Schwarzschild to estimate the Bartnik mass of minimal triples.
+\begin{Remark}[{outward-bending in the sense of Mantoulidis--Schoen}] For future reference, we discuss here in what terms and how one can modify the construction of (isotopies and) concordances, so to obtain a conclusion similar to those collected in \cite[Lemma~1.3]{ManSch15}, that being the crucial ancillary step before gluing to exterior Schwarzschild in order to estimate the Bartnik mass of minimal triples.

-Let us consider, for $X$ a compact manifold with boundary and $\M(X)$ defined as above, an isotopy as produced by Corollary \ref{cor:MoserMX}, so a path of metrics in $\M(X)$ preserving the volume form at each point and each time.
+Let us consider, for $X$ a compact manifold with boundary and $\M(X)$ defined as above, an isotopy as produced by Corollary~\ref{cor:MoserMX}, so a path of metrics in $\M(X)$ preserving the volume form at each point and each time.
 Then we can place on $M:=X\times I$ a Riemannian metric $g$ of the form